 However, it is the “Pelagian” or Church of Christ view that is being argued against here.

 Pelagianism rejects the doctrine of the fall and rejects the teaching that man has a "sin nature" or predisposition to sin and to do evil.
-In contrast it believes that man has the moral and religious ability within himself to respond positively to all the necessary commands and laws of God in order to be saved.
+In contrast it believes that man has the ability within himself to respond positively to all the necessary moral and religious commands and laws of God in order to be saved.

-Thus, making the same assumption about human ability, the Church of Christ therefore rejects the doctrine of salvation by faith alone in Jesus Christ, believing anyone can be saved through "New Testament Patternism" or in other words, New Testament law-keeping.
+Thus, making the same assumption about human ability, the Church of Christ therefore rejects the doctrine of salvation by faith alone in Jesus Christ, believing anyone can be saved through "Patternism" or in other words, their own New Testament law-keeping.

-Again, Calvinists and Arminians reject this view.
+Again, both Calvinists and Arminians or "free-will" types reject this view.